ckswilliams/modOpenREM/docs/conquestImportConfig.rst

     # Import of structured dose reports (this checks the DICOM tag 0008,0016 to see if it matches the value for a dose report)
     ImportConverter4  = ifequal "%V0008,0016","1.2.840.10008.5.1.4.1.1.88.67"; {save to C:\conquest\dosedata\sr\%o.dcm; system C:\conquest\openrem-sr-launch.bat "C:\conquest\dosedata\sr\%o.dcm"; destroy}

+However, I have since move to calling lua scripts from Conquest, as described in the next section.

 Advanced Conquest DICOM object handling using lua scripts
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Conquest can be configured to use lua scripts to handle incoming DICOM objects.
 This enables more flexibility than the examples provided in the section above.
 For example, you may wish to keep all incoming images that contain the word ``physics`` in the patient name or id fields.
-You may also wish to direct images from different makes and models of scanner to different OpenREM import scripts.
+You may also wish to direct images from different makes and models of CT scanner to different OpenREM import scripts.
 I use this technique to forward studies from some Toshiba Aquilion CX and CXL scanners to an importer that creates a DICOM RDSR object from the Toshiba dose summary images and information stored in the image tags.
 These particular scanners are not capable of producing their own RDSR objects directly.
+I use the same script to delete images from CT scanners that I cannot extract data from.

 A lua script designed to handle any objects with modality ``CT`` can be called from ``dicom.ini`` in the following way::

     ImportConverter6 = ifequal "%m", "CT"; { process patient after 0 by openrem_import_ct.lua %p::%V0008,0070::%V0008,1090::%V0018,1020::%V0008,1010::%V0010,0010::%V0010,0020::%V0008,0020::%V0018,1000; }

-The above line will run a script called ``openrem_import_ct.lua`` once the complete patient data has been received and a delay of 10 minutes has elapsed (the default).
+The above line will run a script called ``openrem_import_ct.lua`` once the complete patient data has been received by Conquest and a delay of 10 minutes has elapsed (the default).
 The following information is passed on to the script:

-    * %p, the path to a folder of DICOM objects
+    * ``%p``, the path to a folder of DICOM objects

-    * %V0008,0070, manufacturer
+    * ``%V0008,0070``, manufacturer

-    * %V0008,1090, model
+    * ``%V0008,1090``, model

-    * %V0018,1020, software version
+    * ``%V0018,1020``, software version

-    * %V0008,1010, station name
+    * ``%V0008,1010``, station name

-    * %V0010,0010, patient name
+    * ``%V0010,0010``, patient name

-    * %V0010,0020, patient id
+    * ``%V0010,0020``, patient id

-    * %V0008,0020, study date
+    * ``%V0008,0020``, study date

-    * %V0018,1000, device serial number
+    * ``%V0018,1000`, device serial number

 An example ``openrem_import_ct.lua`` script is shown below.
+It receives the parameters passed to it as single string.
+The individual parameters are recovered by splitting up the string using the ``::`` substring as a delimiter.
 The script keeps any images that contain ``physics`` in the patient name or id fields; it looks for any Philips dose info objects and imports these with the appropriate routine; it deletes images from scanners that cannot be used; it runs the Toshiba RDSR creation importer on images from older Toshiba CT scanners:

 .. sourcecode:: lua